geoo89/rhomboidtiling/README.md

 - fslices: Filtrations on the order-k Delaunay slices for each k.
 - fslabs: Filtrations on the order-k Delaunay slices for each k and intermediate Delaunay slabs.
 - bslices: Boundary matrices for order-k Delaunay slice filtration for each k.
+- firep: free implicit representation of bifi.
+- ufirep: free implicit representation of ubifi.

 The output format depends on the output data.
+For bifi and ubifi, each cell is assigned an ID, and in the output file, each cell is line of space separated values, consisting of its ID, its dimension, its order *k*, its radius value *r*, and the IDs of its boundary cells.
-The output meaning and data type are documented in `src/rhomboid_tiling.h`.
+For the other output formats, the output meaning and data type are documented in `src/rhomboid_tiling.h`.
 The formatting of each output data type is defined in the respective class definition, with the exception of CCell, which is a `std::vector` of `std::vector` of `int`s and is output in